Glossary

 Arabic Script

-In Arabic, certain words can have different pronunciations and meanings depending on context, especially when diacritical marks are omitted in written text.
-This can lead to ambiguity that must be resolved through context or by including diacritics.
+In Arabic, words can have different pronunciations and meanings depending on context, especially without diacritical marks.
+Context or diacritics resolve ambiguity.

 Impact on Global Communication Technologies